 You get high on events.
 A natural high.
 The comedown can be bad, so take care.

 Read your notes, re-write them or type them up so you can understand your scrawling.

 Go to bed after a good relax (bath, meditation, book).

 Don’t start becoming evangelical about the event/people.
 Most friends or colleagues don’t appreciate this, they start to think you’re in a cult.

 Follow up.
 Networking is SO powerful at events, but most people never ever connect again.

 This one is too easy to overlook.
 Yes you’ll learn a load of new ideas, you’ll master some new skills, you’ll meet some amazing new people who can open doors and turn into wonderful friends and yes, you may even meet a Mentor who can help you to catapult your business into a whole new level, but let’s not forget all the fun there is to be had!

 I’ve been to Darwin, Perth, Hobart, Broome, Auckland, Bali, Vanuatu, Las Vegas, San Diego, Melbourne, Adelaide, Brisbane and all over Sydney to attend live events.
-I host them (and have one coming up in March), spoken at them and participated in them and had a ball every time.
+I host them, spoken at them and participated in them and had a ball every time.
 I’m one of those extroverted introverts, an ENFP who loves people, but also needs recharge time and so I make sure I give myself room to balance both sides of me when I travel to events.

 But I also give myself absolute permission to have FUN!
 To try something new.
 To laugh and dance and shake off responsibility for a few hours, or a few days.
 To be totally, shamelessly self-indulgent and self-FUL.
 We deserve it!